 Concepts of personal space are similar to those in the US.
-For example, while conversing, Baltic residents stand at about the of Christmas and Easter, residents typically celebrate their nation's Independence Day.
+For example, while conversing, Baltic residents stand at about the same distance as Americans, but may touch less often and display less affection when in public.

+The Baltic States enjoy a number of public holidays.
+Besides the major Christian holidays of Christmas and Easter, residents typically celebrate their nation's Independence Day.
 Further, all 3 States mark mid-summer with a public holiday and various festivities.